 King's College London

-The UK’s only university specializing in the social sciences, London School of Economics and Political Science (LSE) ranks 68th in the world this year.
+The UK’s only university specializing in the social sciences, London School of Economics and Political Science (LSE) ranks 71= in the world this year.
 It gets a much higher position in many of the individual subject rankings, reflecting its role as a world-leading pioneer in subjects such as international relations, politics, sociology, law and accounting.
-International students from over 150 countries attend this cosmopolitan institution, which again occupies a location close to the heart of the city – in the Chancery Lane area, historically associated with the legal professions.
+Another highly international institution, LSE boasts more than 100 languages spoken on campus.
+Again, it occupies a location close to the heart of the city – in the Chancery Lane area, historically associated with the legal professions.
+Just to the north of the river, it’s within walking distance of the British Library, and close to the cultural institutions of Trafalgar Square and the nightlife of the West End (also known as “theatreland”).

 Queen Mary, University of London

-The School of Oriental and African Studies, University of London (SOAS, ranked 337 this year) focuses on the languages, cultures and societies of Asia, Africa and the Near and Middle East.
-International students from over 160 countries account for 38% of the student body.
-Like UCL, SOAS is in the Bloomsbury area of London, known for its attractive garden squares, history of literary inhabitants, and high concentration of academic resources – including the extensive Senate House Library and the British Library (the UK’s national library).
+Currently ranked 331= in the world, the School of Oriental and African Studies (SOAS) focuses on the languages, cultures and societies of Asia, Africa and the Near and Middle East – the only institution in Europe specialized in this field.
+Just over half of its students come from outside the UK, representing more than 130 countries.
+Like UCL and Birkbeck, SOAS is in the Bloomsbury area of London, known for its attractive garden squares, history of artistic and intellectual inhabitants (look up “the Bloomsbury group”), and high concentration of academic resources – including the extensive Senate House Library and the British Library (the UK’s national library).

 City University London

-Named after the Victorian engineer Isambard Kingdom Brunel, Brunel University (ranked 360=) is best known for its engineering and design courses, but also offers a range of courses in arts, business, law, health and social sciences, information systems and sport.
+Named after the Victorian engineer Isambard Kingdom Brunel, Brunel University (ranked 355=) is particularly known for its engineering and design courses, but also offers a range of courses in arts, business, law, health and social sciences, information systems and sport.
 Again, it boasts an internationally diverse student community, with nearly 15,000 students from over 100 countries.
-All courses are based at Brunel’s campus in Uxbridge, West London, about an hour’s journey by public transport to the city center.
+All courses are based at Brunel’s campus in Uxbridge, West London, which is just under an hour from the city center on the London Underground.
+As a campus-based university, it provides a complete student community all within walking distance, including accommodation, libraries and study facilities, a selection of bars and restaurants, sports center and plenty of green spaces.

 Birkbeck College, University of London

-Finally, Birkbeck College, University of London (ranked 374=) is the only institution in London that allows students to complete full three-year degrees during evening courses, with all the visa and loan privileges of daytime study.
-It’s again located in the Bloomsbury area, close to UCL and SOAS, with the idea being that students are able to complete a day’s work before attending class.
-Birkbeck teaches a wide range of subjects to students of all ages and abilities (average age is 34) from over 100 countries.
+Finally, Birkbeck College, University of London (ranked 434=) is the only university in London that allows students to complete full-length degrees during evening courses, with all the visa and loan privileges of daytime study.
+Birkbeck is again located in the Bloomsbury area, close to UCL and SOAS, and it schedules its programs with the aim of allowing students to complete a day’s work before attending class.
+The majority of students study part-time, taking advantage of the university’s flexible ethos, and are enrolled on a wide range of programs at both undergraduate and postgraduate level.

-Image credits: UCL; Christian Richters (Imperial College); Royal Holloway University of London; Alun Salt (School of Oriental and African Studies); City University London; Birkbeck College
+Image credits: Alun Salt (School of Oriental and African Studies); City University London; Birkbeck College